bablr-lang/dev/docs/getting-started.md

 This works using a custom `postinstall` script which does something like `rm repos/*/node_modules/@bablr`.
 This allows resolution of in-org dependencies to fall back to what is configured in this `dev` repo.
 PNPM handles the workspace linking because in `dev` we specify that the versions we depend on are semver `*`.
 This is a workaround for a limitation of PNPM.

-If you need to test the production configuration run `pnpm install --ignore-scripts` to omit the custom linking.
+If you need to test a production configuration run `pnpm install --ignore-scripts` to omit the custom linking.